MikaGrootenboer/academic-kickstart/content/authors/admin/_index.md

 ---

 My name is Mika Grootenboer,
-I’m 20 years and currently a third-year Computer Science student at the university of Rotterdam.
+I’m 20 years old and currently a third-year Software Engineering student at Rotterdam University.
 In my first two years I mainly focused on working with C# and Python.
 During this time, I worked on multiple small projects given by our university and learned to work in small teams.
-After these two years I started mine internship at a small DevOps team and was surprised by the amount of joy I had working with people and learning new information.
-During this internship I found out that I wanted to know more about the safety of applications and decided to follow the Minor Security.
+After these two years I started my internship at a small DevOps team and was surprised by the amount of joy I had working with people and learning new information.
+During this internship I found out that I wanted to know more about the safety of applications and decided to follow the Minor Security-Labs.